ashleybaxter/iamashley/_posts/2017-05-25-my-first-100-customers.markdown

 <blockquote class="twitter-tweet" data-lang="en" align="center"><p lang="en" dir="ltr">If you are a freelancer and not yet insured, I recommend <a href="https://twitter.com/_withjack">@_withjack</a> Super simple onboarding and a human touch <a href="https://twitter.com/hashtag/freelance?src=hash">#freelance</a> <a href="https://t.co/fXO7RVWIsY">pic.twitter.com/fXO7RVWIsY</a></p>&mdash; Mark Bucknell (@markbucknell) <a href="https://twitter.com/markbucknell/status/863071799218720768">May 12, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Jack immediately pops into their head instead of 'that insurer that offers every type of insurance for every type of occasion'.
+With Jack immediately pops into their head instead of 'that insurer that offers every type of insurance for every type of occasion'.

 <strong>Lesson:</strong> These referrals came my way without prompt or actively encouraging them.
 I think referrals happen when you do something well and are generally just helpful.